sxxfuture/lotus/documentation/en/cli-lotus-miner.md

    --seal               (for init) use path for sealing (default: false) --store              (for init) use path for long-term storage (default: false) --max-storage value  (for init) limit storage space for sectors (expensive for very large paths!)
-   --groups value       path group names
-   --allow-to value     path groups allowed to pull data from this path (allow all if not specified) --help, -h           show help (default: false)
+   --help, -h           show help (default: false)

 ```